 The image in the poster on the left really portrays what the copy says.
 The soldier not only has patriotism, but holds firmly onto it in his hands.
 I feel that this poster works well for stirring up the emotions of the American people during times of war.

-government wants them to do.
+I really am glad that I had the opportunity to read "Heroic Icons".
+I never thought about the importance of an artist and designer on shaping the opinions of large groups of people or stirring their emotions to support what a government wants them to do.
 Kind of makes me feel that art, no matter what kind, can be important and not just "fluff".
 Kind of makes me feel that I could possibly do something that would be important and not just "fluff".

 The first poster to pop into my head after reading the article was "Rosie the Riveter".
 It was one of the few war posters that I've seen and have even seen a time or two in movies that took place during WW II. " A few months after Rockwell’s image, the most famous image of Rosie appeared in the government-commissioned poster “We Can Do It” (Yellin 44)."